wp-plugins/advanced-category-column/readme.txt

 Uses now dss instead of writing a new css file, when saving the styles More accurate auto excerpt

 = 2.3 =

 Complete overhaul of the code; it should be cleaner, some typos should have disappeared

+= 2.4 =

+Adjusting the classes to be more like alrounders